PAC-ROM/pac-rom/README.md

 Commit your patches in a single commit.
 Squash multiple commit using this command: git rebase -i HEAD~<# of commits>

-If you are going to make extra additions, just repeat steps (Don't repo start again), but instead of git commit -a use git commit --amend.
+If you are going to make extra additions, just repeat steps (Don't repo start again), but instead of git commit -m use git commit --amend.
 Gerrit will recognize it as a new patchset.

 To view the status of your and others patches, visit [PAC-man Code Review](http://review.pac-rom.com/)